WangHewei16/MFCSNet-for-Measure-Musical-Influence/README.md

 ### Tables
 The results tables are stored in the folder `./Tables/.`
-* `Table1.png`: Average Distance and Number of Nodes.
+* `Table1.png`: Average Distance and Number of Nodes (musicians) in the network of genre influence.
 * `Table2.png`: The Result of Artist.
 * `Table3.png`: The Rank of Artist.
 * `Table4.png`: Characteristics for Different Genres.